tensorleap/leap-cli/pkg/tensorleapapi/docs/MultiChartsParams.md

 ### NewMultiChartsParams

-`func NewMultiChartsParams(xField string, yField string, aggregationMethod AggregationMethod, sessionRunIds []string, dataDistributionType DataDistributionType, xAxisSizeInterval float64, ) *MultiChartsParams`
+`func NewMultiChartsParams(projectId string, xField string, yField string, aggregationMethod AggregationMethod, sessionRunIds []string, dataDistributionType DataDistributionType, xAxisSizeInterval float64, ) *MultiChartsParams`

 NewMultiChartsParams instantiates a new MultiChartsParams object This constructor will assign default values to properties that have it defined,